Stellar population

 Among the population types, significant differences were found with their individual observed stellar spectra.
 These were later shown to be very important and were possibly related to star formation, observed kinematics, stellar age, and even galaxy evolution in both spiral and elliptical galaxies.
-These three simple population classes usefully divided stars by their chemical composition or metallicity.
+These three simple population classes usefully divided stars by their chemical composition, or metallicity.
+In astrophysics nomenclature metal refers to all elements heavier than helium, including chemical non-metals such as oxygen.

-By definition, each population group shows the trend where decreasing metal content indicates increasing age of stars.
+By definition, each population group shows the trend where lower metal content indicates higher age of stars.
 Hence, the first stars in the universe (very low metal content) were deemed population III, old stars (low metallicity) as population II, and recent stars (high metallicity) as population I. The Sun is considered population I, a recent star with a relatively high 1.4% metallicity.
-Note that astrophysics nomenclature considers any element heavier than helium to be a "metal", including chemical non-metals such as oxygen.

 Stellar development

 Observation of stellar spectra has revealed that stars older than the Sun have fewer heavy elements compared with the Sun.
 This immediately suggests that metallicity has evolved through the generations of stars by the process of stellar nucleosynthesis.